 The topography and geology of Bugey is very similar to that of Savoie.
-The vineyards are grouped in clusters, divided from one another by various mountains and ridges which rise steeply above their corresponding valleys.
-The best sites are on the south-facing slopes, where the combination of cool sub-alpine air, a sunny aspect and free-draining soils provides the best chance for the grapes to achieve optimal ripeness.
+The vineyards are grouped in clusters, divided from one another by various mountains and ridges, which rise steeply above their corresponding valleys.
+The best sites are on the south-facing slopes, where the combination of cool sub-alpine air, a sunny aspect and free-draining soils (mostly based on limestone) provides the best chance for the grapes to achieve optimal ripeness.

 More than half of all Bugey wines are white.
 Chardonnay is the principal grape variety of the Bugey appellation, and must make up at least 70% of Bugey still white wines.
 Smaller portions of Aligote, Altesse and Jacquere are permitted in the blend, and the sparkling wines may have larger portions of Jacquere and Mondeuse Blanche (locally known as Molette).
 Bugey reds are made from Gamay, Pinot Noir and Savoie's characteristic Mondeuse.
 An increasing percentage of Bugey is varietal, labeled with the variety name after the appellation title.
 Roussette du Bugey is varietal by law: the only permitted grape variety is Altesse.